vanhauser-thc/thc-hydra/README.md

 PROTOCOL is the protocol you want to use for attacking, e.g. ftp, smtp, http-get or many others are available
 TARGET is the target you want to attack
-OPTIONS are optional values which are special per PROTOCOL module
+MODULE-OPTIONS are optional values which are special per PROTOCOL module

 FIRST - select your target
  you have three options on how to specify the target you want to attack: